-You can ask for police to communicate with you in a way you understand you need and how they can best communicate with you.
+You can ask for police to communicate with you in a way you understand police need to communicate with you in a way that you are able to understand them.
+You may need to let the police officers know what you need and how they can best communicate with you.
 For example, if you are Deaf and need an interpreter, the police have to get an interpreter for you to communicate with you.